cscart/docs/user_guide/manage_products/import_export/product_image_import.rst

 File Editor
 -----------

 Let’s assume that we want to upload some images for products.
-These images will be used during the import, so we decide store them in the **Private files** section, in a separate folder called images.
+These images will be used during the import, so we decide to store them in the **Private files** section, in a separate folder called images.
 Here’s what we do:

 1. Create an archive called **images.zip**.
 That way we’ll have the images folder when we unpack the archive on our server.